 Whenever a sample is anything other than a simple random sample of a population, the results must be weighted to take the sample design into account.
 In the 2018 NSSME+, the weight for each respondent was calculated as the inverse of the probability of selecting the individual into the sample multiplied by a non-response adjustment factor.2 In the case of data about a randomly selected class, the teacher weight was adjusted to reflect the number of classes taught in that subject, and therefore, the probability of a particular class being selected.
-Detailed information about the sample design, weighting procedures, and non-response adjustments used in the 2018 NSSME+ can be found in Appendix A of the Report of the 2018 NSSME+.3
+Detailed information about the sample design, weighting procedures, and non-response adjustments used in the 2018 NSSME+ is included in Appendix A.

 The results of any survey based on a sample of a population (rather than on the entire population) are subject to sampling variability.
 The sampling error (or standard error) provides a measure of the range within which a sample estimate can be expected to fall a certain proportion of the time.
 For example, it may be estimated that 7 percent of all elementary mathematics lessons involve the use of computers.
-If it is determined that the sampling error for this estimate was 1 percent, then according to the Central Limit Theorem, 95 percent of all possible samples of that same size selected in the same way would yield computer usage estimates between 5 percent and 9 percent (that is, 7 percent ± 2 standard error units).
+If it is determined that the sampling error for this estimate was 1 percent, then according to the Central Limit Theorem, 95 percent of all possible samples of that same size selected in the same way would yield computer usage estimates between 5 percent and 9 percent (that is, 7 percent \pm 2 standard error units).

 In survey research, the decision to obtain information from a sample rather than from the entire population is made in the interest of reducing costs, in terms of both money and the burden on the population to be surveyed.
 The particular sample design chosen is the one that is expected to yield the most accurate information for the least cost.
 It is important to realize that, other things being equal, estimates based on small sample sizes are subject to larger standard errors than those based on large samples.
 Also, for the same sample design and sample size, the closer a percentage is to zero or 100, the smaller the standard error.
 The standard errors for the estimates presented in this report are included in parentheses in the tables.
-All population estimates presented in this report were computed using weighted data.
+The narrative sections of the report generally point out only those differences that are substantial as well as statistically significant at the 0.05 level.3 All population estimates presented in this report were computed using weighted data.